01925 599 052

 For brownfield projects in particular, the off-site disposal of surplus materials such as excavation arisings can be a significant cost item, and may impact project viability.
 Arisings from site levelling and excavation for foundations, basements, roads and utility service trenches can amount to thousands of tonnes of material.

-In the past this material has been considered as waste by the definition set out in the Waste Framework Directive, meaning it cannot legally be used again unless environmental permit is issued.
+In the past this material has been considered as waste by the definition set out in the Waste Framework Directive, meaning it must be handled in line with waste duty of care requirements and cannot legally be used again unless an environmental permit is issued.
 The Environment Agency advises timescales of up to 4 months from application to issue of bespoke or standard rules environmental permits, and application costs are significant.

 For these reasons, the Definition of Waste Code of Practice was developed to provide a simplified process for enabling the reuse of site won materials ('waste' and non waste), either on the site of origin, or on another nominated site (movement between sites).